Uzair-90/HSPSQL/uzair/cmu_notes/lect_7.md

 * Must store the key in the index to know when to stop scanning.
 * Insertions and deletions are generalizations of lookups.

+## Linear Probe Hashing delete

+Approach: Tombstone

+* Set a marker to indicate that the entry is deleted.
+* You can reuse the slot for new keys.

+## Non Unique Keys

+### Choice 1: Seperate Linked List

+* Store values in seperate storage area for each key.

+### Redundant Keys

+* Store duplicate keys entries togather in the hash table.
+* This is easier to implement so this is waht most systems do.

+## Robin Hood Hashing

+Variant of linear probe hashing that steals slots from rich keys and give them to poor keys.

+* Each key tracks the number of positions they are from where its optimal position in the table.
+* On insert, a key takes the slot of another key if the first key is farther away from its optimal position than the second key.

+## Cuckoo hashing

+Use multiple hash tables with different hash seeds.

+* On insert, check every table and pick anyone that has a free slot.
+* If no table has a free slot, evict the element from one of them and rehash it find a new locations.

+Look-up and deletions are always O(1) because only one location per hash table is checked.
+In this hashing algorithm we must keep track of the position from where we started or else we are going to stuck in an infinite loop.

+Best open source implementation is from CMU.

+# Observation

+The previous hash tables require the dbms to know the exact number of elements it wants to store.
+* Otherwise, it must rebuild the table if it needs to grow/shrink in size.

+Dynamic hash tables resize themselves on demand.
+* Chained Hashing.
+* Extendible Hashing.
+* Linear Hashing.

+## Chained Hashing

+Maintain a linked list of buckets for each slot in the hash table.
+Resolve collisions by placing all the elements with the same hash in key in the same bucket.

+* To detemine whether an element is present hash to its bucket and search for it.
+* Insertions and deletions are generalizations of lookups.

+## Extendable Hashing

+Chained-hashing approach where we split buckets instead of letting the linked-list grow forever.

+Multiple slot locations can point to the same bucket chain.

+Reshuffle bucket entries on split and increase the number of bits to examine.
+* Data movement is localized to just the split chain.

+## Linear Hashing

+The hash table maintains a pointer that tracks the next bucket to split.

+* When any bucket overflows split the bucket at the pointer location.

+Use multiple hash tables to find the right bucket for a given key.

+Can use different overflow criterian:
+* Space utilization.
+* Average length of overflow chains.

+# Conclusion

+Fast data structures that supports O(1) lookups that are all used throughout the dbms internals.

+Hash tables are usually not what you want to use for a table index...